-I work in transformative learning, exploring what it means to be human in the 21st century.
-With a special focus on nature, place and children, this work has led me into arenas with all ages now.
-Creating an indigenous home-brew of contextual learning, dialogue, ecology in place, arts and cultures, mythology and consciousness.
+Through transformative and transgressive learning, I’m completely riveted about what it means to be human in this century.
+Inseparable from nature, place and children, the work has led me into inter-generational stories in a messily indigenous homebrew of context, dialogue, ecology in place, arts, cultures, mythology and consciousness.

-Being on earth, and in South Africa specifically, holds tensions and contradictions that challenge every platitude, derivative and regurgitation.
-It is these edges that seem worthy in finding our ancient mythic ground.
-In quiet, often unseen, places lurk wisps of wisdom and tendrils of depth, time and space.
+Being of earth, and South Africa and England specifically, holds tensions and contradictions that challenge every platitude, derivative and regurgitation.
+It is these edges that beckon in finding our ancient mythic ground.
+In quiet, often unseen, places lurks wisps of wisdom and tendrils of depth, time and space.

 I’m interested in that.